rohit366/LinkedInAdvance/README.md

 ## Quick Start ##

-1. Install Redis and project dependencies.
+1. Install Redis and project dependencies

     ```shell
     $ sudo apt-get install redis-server
     $ pip install -r requirements.txt
     ```
-2. Download the ChromeDriver binary for your platform (https://sites.google.com/a/chromium.org/chromedriver/downloads) and note its `PATH`.
+2. Download the ChromeDriver binary for your platform and note its `PATH` (https://sites.google.com/a/chromium.org/chromedriver/downloads)
-3. Create a `.env` file with your LinkedIn information, ChromeDriver location and a secret key for the Flask app.
+3. Create a `.env` file with your LinkedIn information, ChromeDriver location and a secret key for the Flask app

     ```
     EMAIL=...